The Complete Ecommerce SEO Guide for Beginners

 2. Improve Your Site’s Architecture

 It’s an important technical SEO consideration for any ecommerce site.
-(Technical SEO is focused on improving all of the technical aspects of your site that affect your SEO.)

-• Makes it easy for users to find products
+• Makes it easy for users to find products and anything else they need

 But how do you improve your site architecture?